 Returning to the states, I worked several years in the mental health field and then became a U.S.A.
 Peace Corps Fellow teaching full-time on the Navajo Reservation while earning my Master’s Degree in Secondary Education from the University of New Mexico.
 I took many additional Spanish classes to become certified and also passed the test for bi-lingual endorsement in Arizona.
 I taught for over ten years in New Mexico and Arizona.
 I have traveled to Spain, Cuba, Mexico, Honduras and of course Guatemala.

-This is my thirteenth year teaching Spanish at New Smyrna Beach High.
-This year I am teaching all Spanish 1.
-Over the years I have taught levels 2, 3, 4 and AP.
-I am very proud that my last three AP classes have all had a 100% passing rate for AP Spanish Exam.
-Our school has graduated over 25 students with the Florida Seal of Bi-literacy over the last two years.
+This is my 16th year teaching Spanish at New Smyrna Beach High.
+This year I am teaching Spanish 1, Spanish 1 (Medical) and Spanish 2.
+Over the years I have taught levels 1, 2, 3, 4 and AP.
+I am very proud that my last three AP classes have all had a 100% passing rate for the AP Spanish Exam.
+Our school has graduated nearly 40 students with the Florida Seal of Bi-literacy over the past 5 years.